TinyDataML/Tiny3D/README.md

 ## Introduction
 Tiny3D is a light weight 3d object detection service production system.
 Tiny3D solution embodies two transformative features:
 1. **a Performance Optimization Engine** for 3d object detection online/offline inference services product performance optimization.
-Through this engine users can easily get a high accuracy and high speed 3d object detection service/competetion result in a data-model double centeric ai way
+Through this engine users can easily get a high accuracy and high speed 3d object detection service/competetion result in a data-model double centeric ai way.
-2. **a user-friendly web interface** for a developer team to product a 3d object detection service pictorially, in a low-code fashion
+2. **a user-friendly web interface** for a developer team to product a 3d object detection service pictorially, in a low-code fashion.

 ## Features
 - Data centric